 “Through the litigation process, and working with health officials and our experienced team of investigators, we will find out exactly how the deadly bacteria was transmitted to the children, and how the transmission could have been prevented, so that this never happens to another child again,” continued Simon.

 “We are deeply saddened by the needless loss of Jedediah ‘Jedi’ Cabezuela,” said Ben Coughlan of Gomez Trial Attorneys.
 “We have had the privilege of getting to know Jedi’s family, and learned what an incredible human being Jedi had become in his short 2 ½ years on this earth.
 By all accounts, Jedi was a child who could light up any room he entered.
 It is easy to see why after getting to know his incredible, loving parents, Tony and Rebecca.
 Our hearts are with all the families affected by this unnecessary tragedy.”

 “The Cabezuelas, the Lopez’s and the Sadrabadis took their families to the fair expecting to have a good time,” said Coughlan.
 “No family should have to be concerned about their children getting sick, or worse, at a Fair geared towards attracting families and children.”

-Ron Simon & Associates and Gomez Trial Attorneys are still investigating claims.
+Ron Simon & Associates and The Gomez Law Firm are still investigating claims.
 Families with loved ones who have been impacted by the E.coli outbreak at the San Diego County Fair can receive a free case evaluation at 866-TRIAL-LAW (866-874-2552).
-The families are represented by Ron Simon and Tony Coveny of Ron Simon & Associates from Houston, Texas, as well as John Gomez, Ben Coughlan and Kacie Vinel from Gomez Trial Attorneys in San Diego.Posted in: E. coli
+The families are represented by Ron Simon and Tony Coveny of Ron Simon & Associates from Houston, Texas, as well as John Gomez, Ben Coughlan and Kacie Vinel from The Gomez Law Firm in San Diego.Posted in: E. coli

 no fees unless we recover money on your behalf